 - Architecture: Stone houses, church and other village buildings.

-- State of Disrepair: Some houses are still standing, others are in ruins.
+- State of disrepair: Some houses are still standing, others are in ruins.

 - Access: Access is free, but requires a hike to get there.